Over the past few years a number of ICT projects have been launched to provide more accessible services:

 - Botswana Innovation Hub

 In 2006/7 Community Access Centers (CAC) were initiated.
 The CAC serve as a gate-way to the Internet and access to other services in the rural areas.
 The Community Access Centers (CAC) code-named Kitsong Centers are located in the following areas; Letlhakeng in the western part of the country to provide services to areas in the proximity of Central Kgalagadi Game Reserve and areas on the fringes of the rural Kweneng region.
 The CAC at Hukuntsi serves the areas within the Kgalagadi areas.
-Gumare in the north serves areas around the Okavango and the entire northern part of the country.
+Gumare in the north serves the Okavango and entire northern part of the country.

-In a nutshell all CAC will provide access to a range of on-line information including: local and community information, business information services, government information and services such as school registration, birth certificates, livestock tracking and passport applications.
+All CAC will provide access to a range of on-line information including: local and community information, business information services, government information and services such as school registration, birth certificates, livestock tracking and passport applications.

 A similar initiative will be rolled out to primary schools through a program of refurbishing computers used in government departments with appropriate programs for primary schools.
 This initiative is believed to provide opportunities for private sector to ensure support and maintenance of the equipment.

 The Government of Botswana has undertaken major service delivery reform programmes aimed at improving service quality.
 A government web portal with information and e-services was developed to be customer focused making the organizational structure of government more transparent to citizens and business.
 E-Government represents a radically new way for government to interact with its constituents, clients and partners.
 The portal extends the "reach" of government and provides everyone with access to information and services, from virtually any location and at any time [NICT Policy 2007].
 In addition, all government services that are appropriate for on-line delivery will be available over the Internet.
 Driver's licenses are accessible at all government Road Transport Offices and Depot across the country.